shanweiqiao/test/README-v5.md

 - **Large Language Models for Generative Information Extraction: A Survey**, arXiv 2023.12 [[Paper](https://arxiv.org/abs/2312.17617)] [[GitHub](https://github.com/quqxui/Awesome-LLM4IE-Papers)]

 - **Recent Advances in Natural Language Processing via Large Pre-Trained Language Models: A Survey**, arXiv 2021.11 [[Paper](https://arxiv.org/abs/2111.01243)]

-- **If LLM Is the Wizard, Then Code Is the Wand: A Survey on How Code Empowers Large Language Models to Serve as Intelligent Agents**, arXiv 2024.01 [[Paper](https://arxiv.org/pdf/2401.00812.pdf)]

 ###### Software Engineering<a id="section36"></a>